-- (i) Exports of ships to the open registry countries Panama and Liberia are re-allocated from each region's exports to Latin America and Africa to "unspecified destinations" (a category not shown separately). - (ii) China's exports are adjusted to approximate their final - (iii) Exports of non-monetary gold, where known, are included.
-When they cannot be broken down by destination, they are allocated to "unspecified destinations".
+- (i) Exports of ships to the open registry countries Panama and Liberia are re-allocated from each region's exports to South and Central America and Africa to "unspecified destinations" (a category not shown separately). - (ii) China's exports are adjusted to approximate their final destination. - (iii) Exports of non-monetary gold, where known, are included.
+When they cannot be broken down by destination, they are allocated to "unspecified destinations". - (iv) South Africa's trade does not include trade with the former Southern African Customs Union members.

-4. Merchandise trade of selected major traders by product, region and major trading partner (Appendix tables A11 to A24)
+4. Merchandise trade of selected major traders by product, region and major trading partner (Appendix tables A11 to A25)